 4. Always Respond

-Whether positive or negative, it’s important that you make it a point to respond to all reviews as part of your reputation management.
+Whether positive or negative, it’s important that you make it a point to respond to all reviews as part of your digital marketing package.

 This looks better on Facebook, Yelp, and your Google Business page because it shows that your business is active and cares about customer feedback.
 It’s important that you respond to your positive reviews as well as your negative ones because it will foster a stronger relationship with your loyal customers.